Security overview for Azure Cognitive Search

 Certifications and compliance

-Azure Cognitive Search participates in regular audits, and has been certified against a number of global, regional, and industry-specific standards for both the public cloud and Azure Government.
+Azure Cognitive Search participates in regular audits, and has been certified against many global, regional, and industry-specific standards for both the public cloud and Azure Government.
 For the complete list, download the Microsoft Azure Compliance Offerings whitepaper from the official Audit reports page.

 For compliance, you can use Azure Policy to implement the high-security best practices of Azure Security Benchmark.
 Azure Security Benchmark is a collection of security recommendations, codified into security controls that map to key actions you should take to mitigate threats to services and data.
 There are currently 11 security controls, including Network Security, Logging and Monitoring, and Data Protection to name a few.

 Azure Policy is a capability built into Azure that helps you manage compliance for multiple standards, including those of Azure Security Benchmark.
-For well-known benchmarks, Azure Policy provides built-in definitions that provide both criteria as well as an actionable response that addresses non-compliance.
+For well-known benchmarks, Azure Policy provides built-in definitions that provide both criteria and an actionable response that addresses non-compliance.

-For Azure Cognitive Search, there is currently one built-in definition.
-It is for diagnostic logging.
-With this built-in, you can assign a policy that identifies any search service that is missing diagnostic logging, and then turns it on.
+For Azure Cognitive Search, there's currently one built-in definition.
+It's for resource logging.
+With this built-in, you can assign a policy that identifies any search service that is missing resource logging, and then turns it on.
 For more information, see Azure Policy Regulatory Compliance controls for Azure Cognitive Search.